 The U.S. House of Representatives is the only branch of federal government elected directly by the citizens of the United States since its founding in 1789.
-Use searchable profiles and historic lists to discover more about the nearly 11,000 individuals elected to the House—as well as information on the officials who have served the institution.
+Use searchable profiles and historic lists to discover more about the more than 11,000 individuals elected to the House—as well as information on the officials who have served the institution.

 The House Clerk organizes and presides over the House’s activities at the commencement of each Congress and is charged with a number of legislative functions.

 The Sergeant at Arms is the chamber’s principal law enforcement official, charged with maintaining security on the floor and for the House side of the Capitol complex.

 A tradition established by the Continental Congresses, a chaplain has opened House proceedings each day with a prayer since May 1, 1789.